-- Sales reps’ time: The time your team spends nurturing relationships is valuable, and is one of the most expensive aspects of customer relationship management.
+- A salesperson’s time: The time your team spends on nurturing relationships is valuable, and is one of the most expensive aspects of customer relationship management.
 You’ll also want to factor in the time of your sales support and customer service teams.

 - Travel: Wherever your customers are located, building and managing customer relationships requires a personal connection.
-Often this means traveling to meet with them at their location, which is an expense that needs to be considered.
+Often this means traveling to meet with them in person, which can be a considerable expense.

-- CRM software: The cost of CRM software can range from free-forever plans with basic features to $29 or $49 per user, per month for more comprehensive plans with automated features and advanced reporting.
+- CRM software: The cost of CRM software can range from free-forever plans with basic features to $49 per user, per month for more comprehensive plans with automated tools and advanced reporting.